Akuli/python-tutorial/basics/if.md

 ## Avoiding many levels of indentation with elif

-If we have more than one condition to check, our code will end up looking a bit messy.
+If we have more than one condition to check, we could do this:

 ```python
 print("Hello!")